appsecco/attacking-cloudgoat2/documentation/src/scenario6-codebuild_secrets.md

 There is an RDS instance in the AWS account that is using "PostgreSQL" but it is not publicly accessible.
 This is our target RDS instance on which the secrets are stored in "securedb" database.

-There are various ways to continue our exploitation but let's try to create a snapshot of the running RDS instance and then we will use to snapshot to create another RDS instance that we can control, from which we can extra the secrets.
+There are various ways to continue our exploitation but let's try to create a snapshot of the running RDS instance and then we will use to snapshot to create another RDS instance that we can control, from which we can extract the secrets.

 Let's create a snapshot of the running RDS instance.